About croup

 Children with mild croup don’t need special treatment.
 You can manage the symptoms in the same way as you manage cold symptoms.

 - Try one teaspoon of honey at night, which might help with coughing.
-But don’t give honey to children under 12 months because of the risk of botulism.
+But don’t give honey to children under 12 months because of the risk of infant botulism.

 - Try to keep your child calm.
 Your child might have more trouble breathing if they’re upset, frightened or stressed.